 Welcome to my website!
 I’m a writer of children’s stories.
 Mostly in my head, but some are finally being typed!

-I lie for a living.
-Ok, that was a lie, I’m a children’s story writer but isn’t that the same thing?
+I tell fibs for a living.
+Okay, that was a fib, I’m a children’s story writer but isn’t that the same thing?
 I make things up!
 It’s great fun 😊 I was brought up in the beautiful North Yorkshire moors and daydreamed my way through my school years.
-Being the adventurous type, I made the dramatic 11… Continue reading About
+Being the adventurous type, I made the dramatic… Continue reading About me!

 Homework sucks!
 Right?
 Well, perhaps it sucks far more than we realise.
 What if I told you it was ruining your child’s education?
 Here’s how: The students who are most able to learn are those who have good mental health.
 A child who feels safe, happy and loved, is more receptive to learning.
 So far… Continue reading How Homework is Ruining your Child’s Education.

 What if I’m deluded?
 How do I know whether I’m a sane person with great talent or a complete basket case and hopelessly deluded?
 I used to laugh at those poor people on X-factor in the early days who thought they were the best singers ever and then they’d do the strangest, weirdest, sometimes scary… Continue reading Deluded?

 Shh!
 I’m not really a grown-up!
 If Facebook is a gossip magazine, Instagram is an art gallery and Twitter is a business and political convention for grown-ups only.
 That’s how I see them anyway!
 This causes me a problem: you see I’m not really a grown-up.
 Yes, I have been alive for 48 years, but… Continue reading Twitter – where the grown-ups hang out!